Cost Breakdown: Average Cost to Prep Facilities for Workplace Drug Testing

 Drug Testing Product

 Fingerprint drug testing keeps preparation simple and cost-effective.
-Intelligent Fingerprinting offers training at a lower cost than most other workplace drug testing providers, making it easier for organizations to get started.
+Intelligent Fingerprinting offers training at a lower cost than most other workplace drug testing providers, making it easier for organisations to get started.
 Facilities need little to no adaptation, and there are no biohazard zones or restricted areas to manage.
-Unlike urine or saliva testing, it eliminates the need for toilets, dyes, or PPE, providing a cleaner and faster option that integrates easily into any workplace.
+Unlike urine or saliva testing, it eliminates the need for toilets, dyes, or PPE, offering a cleaner, faster option that integrates easily into any workplace.

 Prep Requirements: